 John joined Great Potentials in 2018.
 His main responsibility is to undertake and deliver systematic evaluations of the three programmes that Great Potentials Foundation operates - HIPPY, Family Service Centres and MATES.

 Leonie Duthie has joined Great Potentials recently as the Office Administrator.
 Prior to joining Great Potentials, Leonie has been self-employed for 23 years providing services specialising in secretarial accounts, payroll and book-keeping.
 She has been employed by Great Potentials for 13 years for accounts and payroll services.
-Leonie is delighted to be assisting in the work of Great Potentials and the Foundation’s programmes.
-Judy’s prime responsibility is the smooth running of Great Potentials’ National Office and to offer any assistance to HIPPY sites, the Papakura Family Service Centre and MATES schools as required.
+Leonie is delighted to be assisting in the work of Great Potentials and the Foundation’s programmes in a new capacity.
+Her prime responsibility is the smooth running of Great Potentials’ National Office and to offer any assistance to HIPPY sites, the Papakura and Takanini Family Service Centres and MATES schools as required.